bobboteck/bobboteck.github.io/index.md

     btn_class: "btn--primary"

 footer:
-  - excerpt: "I'm member of [Officine Robotiche](https://www.officinerobotiche.it/) a Social Promotion Association, whose declared purpose is to spread the STEAM knowledge with Robotics"
+  - excerpt: "I'm member of [Officine Robotiche](https://www.officinerobotiche.it/) a group of friends, whose declared purpose is to spread the STEAM knowledge with Robotics"
 ---

 {% include feature_row %}